 Though a long vacation is always tempting, sometimes all you want or need is a quick weekend away from the hustle and bustle.

-Cities will be especially vibrant this year with the celebration of Canada’s 150's anniversary, but if you’re looking to explore outside of the city, here are some of our favourite attractions across this scenic country that are just far enough away — and affordable enough to make it worth packing up for a few days.
+If you’re looking to explore outside of the city, here are some of our favourite attractions across this scenic country that are just far enough away — and affordable enough to make it worth packing up for a few days.

 Prince Edward County, Ontario